GregTrevellick/SolutionOpenPopUp/README.md

 Display the contents of certain text files in a solution folder in a pop-up when the solution is opened.

-A handy way to share solution-specific gotchas, non-critical team messages or your own personal notes for a solution.
+If a file called SolutionOpenPopUp.txt and/or ReadMe.txt exists in the root folder of the solution, the contents are shown in a pop-up when the solution is open - a handy way to share solution-specific gotchas, non-critical team messages, etc with colleagues and contributors.

  - *If you like this ***free*** extension please give a star rating below, it only takes a few seconds*.